Joshua-Yuill/Votley_Final-Year-Project/Docs/report.md

 >
 > <p align="center"><i>Websocket Data Recived within Web Viewer</i></p>

-### Milestone Retrospective

-// Did we fufill the goals, yes no, patial.
-We can record votes using a an api. its viewable live

-#### Short Term Learnings

-// compare goals in the begining of the phase and to what was actually achieved.

-// Re evaluate this

-Looking back at the progress made in Phase 1, it was not as substantial as I first thought it was going to be.
-My inexperience in accurately sizing tasks to be completed led me to be over ambitious with the amount of work I could complete in the time frame.
-I have learned that I need to more accurately size tasks that I have not done before, and give them a little more time, even if on the surface they seem quite easy.
-I was able to complete the research into the proposed idea and the research into the technology that would be used.
-I was also able to complete the development of the RestAPI server that would be used to send the data to the PowerPoint client.

 #### Design
 To start  a design was mocked up that would hopefully represent what the final implementation will look similar too.
 This was mocked up inside a PowerPoint window to be able to really judge how the final design would look.
 This mockup can be seen below.